SheffieldR/Original.SheffieldR.github.io/_posts/2016-08-17-september-meetup.markdown

 title:  "September Sheffield R Meetup: Alison Parton and Jeremy Oakley"
 date:   2016-08-17 17:30:00 +0000
 categories: meetups
+speakers:
+  Alison Parton:
+    title: Can you trust the humble statistician?
+An intro to unit testing in R Jeremy Oakley:
+    title: "SHELF: an R package for expert elicitation"
 ---
 After the summer break, Sheffield R group is back with a couple of great talks to kick off the new season.